Quick reference¶

 For multiple towers and time-varying meteorology:

-from bldfm import (
+from bldfm import load_config, run_bldfm_multitower

 config = load_config("my_config.yaml")